leptos-community/csr-example-building-UIs-with-leptos/README.md

 trunk build --release
 ```

-To build the full example project, you'll need the Spin CLI.
+To build the full example project locally, (including the backend API) you'll need the Spin CLI.

 <br/>
 To start up the project, run